smic29/stock_app/README.md

 # Stock App
-A Ruby on Rails project made for Avion School
+A Ruby on Rails project made for Avion School.
+Alongside the requirements that would highlight CRUD actions, this project also shows basic usage of Hotwire Turbo and Stimulus, as well as broadcasts through ActionCable using redis.

 ## Requirements
 ### User